Dimpho-Molepo/DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_DJS02/README.md

 ##  Challenges

 Understanding the use of Cucumber and the Gherkins syntax was a bit of mind stretch but the Gherkins syntax is easier to diggest because it is very detailed in terms  of what the code must do.
+This project help me understand what a call stack is and how to log it the console

 ## Learning Outcomes